What is Microsoft Windows Code Signing Certificate?

 • Click Finish to complete the CSR generation process.

-Your CSR is now generated.
-The CA will verify your identity and issue the certificate to you.
-The next step is to install it on the system along with the corresponding private key.
+After completing the CSR generation process, the CA will verify your identity and issue the certificate to you.
+The next step is installing it on the system with the corresponding private key.

 Step-2: Install CSR on the System